February 7th, 2018 / 0 Comments

 There’s been a lot of news lately about the dangerous side effects of Tamiflu.
 Is it safe to give my child Tamiflu?

 This is a great question as it is incredibly important for parents and caregivers to understand the risks and benefits of any treatment recommended for their child.
 The decision to start any medication should involve an understanding of the side effects and risks, balanced with the potential benefit, and parents should always keep an eye on their child for changes after starting any new medication.

 Overall, Tamiflu is a very safe medication, and in some instances can be life-saving.
-Like any medication, it can have side effects, however they occur rarely.
+Like any medication, it can have side effects, including nausea, vomiting, stomach (abdominal) pain, nosebleeds, headache, and fatigue, however they occur rarely.
 Influenza can be a very serious illness, and the risks of not treating it can be much greater than the risk of side effects of the medication.

 And remember – always get your flu shot!
 Prevention is the best treatment!